Finite correlation length implies efficient preparation of quantum thermal states: Preliminaries

-If a specific state $\rho^X$ satisfies Eqn. (\ref{eqn:clustering}), then we simply say that $\rho^X$ is $\epsilon(\ell)$-clustering.
-We call this property uniform clustering to contrast with regular clustering that usually only refers to properties of the bulk state $\rho^\Lambda$.
-However, it is our belief that this definition is relevant when talking about a Hamiltonian defined for a class of graphs, especially lattices.
-For some $X\subset \Lambda$, $\rho^X$ is simply the Gibbs state with 'closed boundary conditions' of the punctured lattice $X$.
-A more subtle point is in fact what regions $A,B\subset X$ may be considered.
-For topologically ordered systems, such as the Toric \cite{kitaev2003} or Color \cite{bombin2006} code Hamiltonians, the ground states are uniformly clustering for {\it contractible} regions, however such systems are not uniformly clustering if we allow for {\it non-contractible} regions.
+We would expect that regular clustering implies uniform clustering for classical spin lattice models, although we were not able to show this.
+In the quantum setting, on the other hand, there is clearly a difference.
+For topologically ordered systems, such as the Toric \cite{kitaev2003} or Color \cite{bombin2006} code Hamiltonians, the ground states are clustering for {\it contractible} regions, however such systems are not clustering if we allow for {\it non-contractible} regions.
+Hence, these provide examples of quantum systems the are globally clustering but not uniformly clustering.
 In the proof of Theorem \ref{thm:main} we will crucially need the Gibbs state to be uniformly clustering also for non-contractible regions.
 Classical Gibbs states do not make a distinction between contractible and non-contractible regions, as they cannot exhibit topological order.
 Whether there is a distinction for Gibbs states of quantum systems is still an open question.
 We discuss this point in more detail in Sec. \ref{sec:implications}.